Dewi-Jones/scene-link-view/README.md

 **Modifier Keys**

 When holding `SHIFT` while clicking a Scene Document Link, the scene will be activated (GM only, can be disabled via a setting).
-When holding `CTRL` while clicking a Scene Document Link, the Journal will be opened (provided there is one, can be disabled via a setting).
+When holding `CTRL` while clicking a Scene Document Link, the journal will be opened (provided there is one, can be disabled via a setting).
+When holding `ALT` while clicking a Scene Document Link, the configuration will be opened (can be disabled via a setting).

 **Player View**